 Bing doesn’t take HTTPS into consideration when ranking websites nor do they plan to according to the public statement made at Search Marketing Expo.

 If you want Bing to understand better how to interact with your website, then maintaining an up to date robots.txt file at the root of your domain is necessary.

-Another crucial file is your sitemap and it’s worth mentioning that Bing won’t crawl your website anywhere near as often as Google so it’s important to re-submit your sitemap when you make major changes to your site.
+Another crucial file is your sitemap.
+You can easily create on with a sitemap plugin which WordPress has in abundance.
+It’s worth mentioning that Bing won’t crawl your website anywhere near as often as Google so it’s important to re-submit your sitemap when you make major changes to your site.

 Similar to Google, Bing prefers to use of 301 redirects when you move content permanently and a 302 redirect when the move is temporary.

 Lastly, don’t forget to use the rel=canonical tag to indicate original content when you have multiple URLs with the same content.

 Now that we’ve covered Bing’s ranking factors, let’s take a look at the best resources that will help you create a rock-solid SEO strategy for Bing and provide you with even more details about Bing’s index and ranking process.

 The first place you should start is Bing’s Webmaster Guidelines which have all the information you need to know.
 The guidelines are pretty straightforward and much shorter than Google’s guidelines so you’ll go through them rather quickly.

 Just like Google, Bing has its own set of Webmaster Tools that are as comprehensive as their major competitor.
 What’s even better, they include an inbound link explorer so you can see who is linking to you, which keywords you rank for, and so much more.